 - Super strong 25mm galvanized anti-rust 0.8mm thick steel frame

-- 140g transparent PE material with green checkers is UV protected for longer life.
+- 140g transparent PE material with green checker or clear is UV protected for longer life.

 Best LARGE Polytunnel Kit – UK Market – Outsunny Galvanised Polytunnel